Lemonade Development

 A console application for terminal users:

-- Provides command-based user interface (list, pull, delete, run, status, stop, serve)
+- Provides command-based user interface (list, pull, delete, run, status, logs, launch, backends, scan)

 - Zero console output or CLI interface

-- Used by Start Menu, Desktop shortcuts, and autostart
+- Used by application launchers, desktop shortcuts, and autostart entries

 - Provides seamless GUI experience for non-technical users